Loading Events

 Celebrate Native art and culture with Eighth Generation’s Inspired Natives Artists.

-The event will begin with a pop-up market featuring Native American vendors and delicious food, followed by an engaging panel conversation.
+The event will begin with a pop-up market featuring Native American vendors and delicious food available for purchase, followed by an engaging panel conversation.

 Learn why supporting Native-designed products and art is crucial, and how your support fosters Native prosperity while combating cultural appropriation.
 Connect with talented Native artists, explore their unique creations, and enjoy authentic Native cuisine.
 It’s a celebration of heritage, creativity, and community you won’t want to miss!